Azure/InnovationEngine/examples/test-instructions.md

 ## Conclusion

 By integrating this GitHub Action into your repository, you automate the testing of your executable Markdown documents using Innovation Engine.
-This helps maintain documentation accuracy and, combine with branch protection rules, prevents broken documentation from being merged into your main branch.
+This helps maintain documentation accuracy and, combined with branch protection rules, prevents broken documentation from being merged into your main branch.